mnadel/mnadel.github.io/_posts/2021-02-21-goodbye-agile.md

 Leading into early 2020 we were doing what we called Scrum-Lite.
 Although, to be pedantic, it was closer to elements of [XP](http://www.agile-process.org/) repackaged with more-familiar Scrum terminology.
 Our (only) ceremonies were daily Standups (dev + product + design) and weekly Sprints and Demos.
 We didn't carry a Backlog, which eliminated much of the activities prescribed by Scrum.

-Things were going alright, but at Drip we stress a culture of [kaizen](https://en.wikipedia.org/wiki/Kaizen) &mdash; one of continuous improvement.
+Things were going alright, but at Drip we value [kaizen](https://en.wikipedia.org/wiki/Kaizen) &mdash; continuous improvement.
 Valuing [lean practices](https://en.wikipedia.org/wiki/Lean_software_development) and agility over dogmatic adherence to any particular Agile implementation, we had an opportunity to address a specific issue we were facing &mdash; that of stalled projects &mdash; by changing our process.

 What follows is an internal document I shared with the team back in March of 2020.
 It outlines the opportunity and proposes a solution.
 The _Reflection_ section following that is a recent reflection on whether Kanban helped address the issues we were seeing.